 Dr. Gasaway’s Advice

 I am continually amazed at how many first response organizations do not see their communications specialists/dispatchers as an integral component of their success.
 I have talked to scores of departments that have trained their personnel on accountability, mayday operations, and rapid intervention.
 This training has included countless hours of hands-on drills.
 And yet, in many instances, the specialists/dispatchers were never involved in any of the drills.
 This is shameful.

 Remember, the communications specialist/dispatcher operates in a much less dynamic environment, often in less noise than an emergency scene and often wearing a radio headset.
-Because the dispatcher relies entirely on their ears and does not have to process the meaning of critical information visually (i.e., there is no burning building for the specialist/dispatcher to be looking at), they have a distinct advantage when it comes to forming an understanding from verbal information.
+Because the specialist/dispatcher relies entirely on their ears and does not have to process the meaning of critical information visually (i.e., there is no burning building for the specialist/dispatcher to be looking at), they have a distinct advantage when it comes to forming an understanding from verbal information.

 While those operating at an emergency scene must often process the meaning of visual and audible information simultaneously, the specialist/dispatcher only has to process the meaning of audible information.
 Let me make a point of clarification: In the formation of situational awareness, it is better to be able to see AND hear clues and cues simultaneously, but it can also lead to overwhelm (especially when something goes awry).

 Invite the communications specialists/dispatchers to do a ride-along.
 We can take for granted that specialists/dispatchers know a whole lot more about our field operations than they really do.
-If we do not give them direct exposure to our world then where are the dispatchers to go to learn about our operations?
+If we do not give them direct exposure to our world then where are the they to go to learn about our operations?
 Movies?
 TV Shows?
 I think you can see how that might not work so well.